 The plaintiff asserted that the car crash may have aggravated the plaintiff’s COPD or brought “a dormant disease or condition into activity,” resulting in death.
 But the plaintiff did not present any expert testimony to support that assertion.
 Therefore, the appellate court affirmed the decision of the trial court.

-To state a cause of action under the Wrongful Death Act (the Act), a plaintiff must show that: (1) defendant owed a duty to the deceased; (2) defendant breached the duty; (3) the breach proximately caused the decedent’s death; and (4) monetary damages resulted to persons designated under the Act.
+To state a cause of action under the Wrongful Death Act (the Act), a plaintiff must show that: (1) defendant owed a duty to the deceased; (2) defendant breached the duty; (3) the breach proximately caused the decedent’s death; and (4) monetary damages resulted to the persons designated under the Act.
 Proximate cause requires the plaintiff to prove that the defendant’s negligence “more probably than not” caused plaintiff’s death.
-The appellate court found that liability cannot be premised merely upon surmise or conjecture as to the cause of the death.
+The appellate court found that liability cannot be premised merely upon surmise or conjecture as to the cause of death.

-Our law firm provides free consultations in wrongful death and personal injury cases.
+DeBlasio Law Group provides free consultations in wrongful death and personal injury cases.
 To speak with one of our attorneys, call us at (630) 560-1123 or visit us at our website at www.DGLLC.net/contact.
 We are here to help.
 There are no attorneys’ fees for our services unless we obtain a recovery for you.